Image Demoireing in RAW and sRGB Domains: Methodology

 \subsection{Design of SCDM}

 We propose SCDM, a multi-scale architecture designed to remove moiré patterns from shallow RAW features $F_{raw}$ and shallow sRGB features $F_{rgb}$, as shown in Fig.~\ref{fig:architecture}(a).
-Unlike the traditional vanilla U-Net, the SCDM is constructed upon DCAB, facilitating the encoding and decoding of informative features within the respective layers.
+Unlike the vanilla U-Net, SCDM is constructed upon DCAB, facilitating the encoding and decoding of informative features within the respective layers.
 The features are downsampled twice in the spatial dimension during the encoding process and then upsampled to the original resolution of the input features during decoding.
 To emphasize the contextual information, we enhance the learned features from the corresponding layers of the encoder with additional modules at skip connections, that is GFM for RAW and FSM for sRGB.
-The introduction of carefully designed demoiréing modules in skip-connections is also intended to enhance model efficiency.
-Then, the pre-demoiréd features $\mathbf{D}_{raw}$ and $\mathbf{D}_{rgb}$ are acquired.
+The introduction of GFM and FSM in skip-connections is also intended to enhance model efficiency.
+Then, we can obtain the pre-demoiréd features $\mathbf{D}_{raw}$ and $\mathbf{D}_{rgb}$.

-\textbf{DCAB.} As the essential building block of encoder-decoders for realizing RAW demoiréing and the RGB demoiréing, the detailed structure of DCABs is shown in Fig.~\ref{fig:architecture}(b).
+\textbf{DCAB.} DCAB is the essential building block of encoder-decoders for performing RAW demoiréing and the RGB demoiréing, as shown in Fig.~\ref{fig:architecture}(b).
 DCAB is designed using a series of dilated convolution layers followed by ReLU activation and the channel attention mechanism.
 The receptive field at each block is expanded with the dilated convolution kernels, facilitating the demoiréing operations.
-Furthermore, by incorporating the channel attention mechanism~\cite{zhang2018image}, DCAB adaptively rescales features according to interdependencies among channels.
+Furthermore, by incorporating the channel attention mechanism, DCAB adaptively rescales features according to interdependencies among channels.
 Also, shortcuts are introduced to establish connections between the input and output of DCAB, enabling the block to learn the residual features.